alphagov/re-build-systems/README.md

 Start by provisioning the DNS for one environment, add other environments later.
 You'll also need to choose your team name, which will be part of the Jenkins URL.

+### Configure the DNS infrastructure
-1. Add your AWS user credentials to `~/.aws/credentials`

-    If this file does not exist, you'll need to create it.
+1. Add your AWS user credentials to `~/.aws/credentials` if this file does not exist, you'll need to create it.

     ```
     [re-build-systems]
     aws_access_key_id = [your aws key here]
     aws_secret_access_key = [your aws secret here]
     ```
-### Configure the DNS infrastructure

 1. Clone this repository to a location of your choice.